usaid-cs/yesterday-i-learned/random.md

 - Communist [Lenin towels](https://www.reddit.com/r/Frugal/comments/56r81k/linen_towels_or_how_i_save_half_off_my_laundry/) are more space-efficient than cotton towels.
 Linen towels also last much longer, and absorb much more water.
 - Prostitution is illegal because their sex is paid for, and escorts are legal because [only their companionship is paid for](http://www.differencebetween.net/language/words-language/difference-between-escort-and-prostitute/), even though it's pretty obvious that they are just friendly prostitutes, says a site on the Internet.
 - The "n" in 7-eleven's logo is the only letter not capitalized.
-- Americans are less "diverse" than Europeans, because while a European can have "German, French, and Italian ancestry", an American does not typically claim to have "Idaoan, Floridan, and Pennsylvanian ancestry".
 - In the event of a financial crisis, there is in fact [a GDP map](https://upload.wikimedia.org/wikipedia/commons/c/c5/GDP_Real_Growth.svg) during the last crisis (2007-2009), indicating places you _should_ flee to ahead of time.
 - Fun fact: Excel (XLS) worksheet names have a maximum length of 31 characters.
 - "World Financial Group" is a pyramid scheme so large that even the exams those members take ("HLLQP") are provided by WFG.
 There are in fact [dozens of those exams and licenses](http://www.cbc.ca/news/business/taxes/5-things-to-check-when-hiring-a-financial-adviser-1.1166888) so you can look for those instead.